ansys/pydpf-core/doc/source/user_guide/model.rst

          -  structural_temperature: ElementalNodal Temperature

-.. autoattribute:: ansys.dpf.core.model.Model.results
-  :noindex:

-With the ``results`` attribute, choosing the time, frequencies, or spatial subset on which to get a given result is straightforward.
+Also, with the ``results`` attribute, choosing the time, frequencies, or spatial subset on which to get a given result is straightforward.

 This example shows how you get displacement results on all time frequencies on